Click on a link to be taken to the entry below.

 The above refund policies are subject to change.

-Payment of all charges on the student’s account is due seven days prior to the start of the term to which they apply.
+Payment of all charges on the student’s account is due by the established due date for each term.
 Any additional expenses incurred after this initial payment due date for the term will be due by the due date indicated on the student’s MyNIU account.
-Any student who pays less than the total amount due on the payment due date will be assessed a 1.08% late payment fee on the unpaid balance.
+Any student who pays less than the total amount due on the payment due date will be assessed a late payment fee on the unpaid balance.
+The late fee rate can be found by visiting https://www.niu.edu/bursar/payments/payment-policy.shtml.
 This late payment fee will be assessed monthly on the unpaid balance that continues to be past due.

 Any student with a balance will have a hold placed on the student’s account records.
 This hold will prohibit the student from registering for classes and/or obtaining official transcripts until the account balance is paid in-full.